-- b to protect and enhance the green wildlife corridor along the River Cray, integrating with the public realm, along highways and open spaces and through commercial and industrial areas by creative design, and - c to support Orpington Town Centre in its role, as a Major Town Centre, serving the east of the Borough in respect of retailing and community services and developing a thriving retail, office and leisure economy." - Policy 26 requires applications to maximise opportunities to support and enhance health & wellbeing, encouraging physical activity, providing accessible and adaptable new dwellings, ensuring appropriate access to open space, particularly in areas of deficiency, and optimising health benefits throughout scheme design. - Policy 37 requires all development proposals, should be of a high standard of design and layout. - Policy 45 impacts upon Priory Gardens as it is a Historic Park and Garden.
-Applications within or adjoining a Registered Historic Park or Garden will be expected to protect the special features, historic interest and setting of the park or garden. - Policy 48 identifies 'Views of Local Importance'; relevant views for Orpington are the view east over Kent from Crofton Road, Orpington, and the view from Chelsfield Green looking North towards the Cray Valley. - Policies 59 and 79 sets out 'Areas of Local Park Deficiency' and 'Areas of Deficiency in Access to Nature'; Orpington Town Centre is included in both types of deficiency. - Policy 78 advises that the Council will assess the likely impact on the quality and character of green corridors through the Borough and will seek and support appropriate enhancement and management. - Policy 85 aims to retain good quality office floorspace by safeguarding Knoll Rise (and two other clusters in the borough) as 'office clusters'.
+- Policy 27 defines land with permitted use for education purposes (including colleges) as 'Education Land' and safeguards this land for education purposes. - Policy 37 requires all development proposals to be of a high standard of design and layout. - Policies 38 and 39 concern listed and locally listed buildings.
+There are a number of listed and locally listed buildings within the town centre. - Policies 41 and 42 concern conservation areas and areas adjacent to such areas.
+The Orpington Priory conservation area covers the northern part of the town centre, while the Broomhill conservation area lies to the west of the town centre. - Policy 45 impacts upon Priory Gardens as it is a Historic Park and Garden.
+Applications within or adjoining a Registered Historic Park or Garden will be expected to protect the special features, historic interest and setting of the park or garden. - Policy 48 identifies 'Views of Local Importance'; relevant views for Orpington are the view east over Kent from Crofton Road, Orpington, and the view from Chelsfield Green looking North towards the Cray Valley. - Policies 59 and 79 set out 'Areas of Local Park Deficiency' and 'Areas of Deficiency in Access to Nature'; Orpington Town Centre is included in both types of deficiency. - Policy 78 advises that the Council will assess the likely impact on the quality and character of green corridors through the Borough and will seek and support appropriate enhancement and management. - Policy 85 aims to retain good quality office floorspace by safeguarding Knoll Rise (and two other clusters in the borough) as 'office clusters'.
 'Redevelopment proposals will be expected to provide at least the same quantum of office floorspace' in these locations.
 The office cluster designation seeks the promotion and retention of office premises and floorspace.
 The Knoll Rise office cluster contributes significantly to the boroughs commercial function.
-An Article 4 Direction to withdraw the permitted development right for change of use from office to residential on the Knoll Rise office cluster came into force in July 2021.
-The removal of PD rights through the Article 4 Direction enables the Council to plan properly and ensure uses which contribute significantly to economic growth are protected. - Policy 91 aims to limit town centre uses to town centre sites wherever possible, and to ensure proposed uses have a positive impact on town centre vitality and viability - Policy 92 aims to preserve and enhance active frontages and ensure that changes of use away from A1 is carefully managed, to different degrees for primary and secondary frontages.
+Article 4 Directions11 are in force to withdraw permitted development (PD) rights in the Knoll Rise office cluster, including PD rights for change of use from Class E to residential.
+The removal of PD rights through the Article 4 Direction enables the Council to plan properly and ensure uses which contribute significantly to economic growth are protected. - Policy 91 aims to limit town centre uses to town centre sites wherever possible, and to ensure proposed uses have a positive impact on town centre vitality and viability - Policy 92 aims to preserve and enhance active frontages and ensure that changes of use away from A1 are carefully managed12, to different degrees for primary and secondary frontages.
 Criteria for secondary frontages are less onerous than those for primary. - Policy 97 sets out criteria for how proposals for conversion of upper floors in town centres will be assessed and aims to preserve office space where possible - Policy 98 aims to ensure appropriate delivery of restaurants, pubs and hot food takeaways in town centres. - Policy 99 aims to manage the change of use of town centre ground floors from retail to residential uses.
 Such proposals will be permitted subject to a number of criteria including not undermining retail vitality and viability. - Policy 100 aims to retain market trading in town centres and encourage new markets, subject to criteria.
-Orpington has an existing market within the 'market square' pedestrianised area.
+Orpington has an existing market within the 'market square' pedestrianised area. - Policy 101 aims to retain shopfronts of architectural merit and sets out criteria for the design of existing and new shopfronts. - 2.13.
+The Council has prepared the Urban Design Guide SPD to provide clear guidance on urban design to inform and engage developers, applicants, planning officers, residents and all other interested parties in bringing forward proposals for development in Bromley.
+The Urban